PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 3.md

 + The special value **NULL** can be a value of any attribute
 + The NULL value can have several meanings
   - value unknown
-    + For example: The home phone of student John is NULL
+    + For example: The home phone of student Joe is NULL
-  - value value exists but is not available
+  - value exists but is not available
     + For example: The age of student John is NULL
   - attributes does not apply to this tuple
     + For example, Visa_Status attribute can only be applied to international students.